MokoSan/TeluguPoetryGenerator/README.md

-# Telegu Poetry Generator
+# Telugu Poetry Generator

-This repo hosts code that generates Telegu Poetry with AI and uses Text to Speech to recite the Telegu poetry.This app is hosted [here](https://telegu-poetry.streamlit.app/).
+This repo hosts code that generates Telugu Poetry with AI and uses Text to Speech to recite the Telugu poetry.This app is hosted [here](https://telegu-poetry.streamlit.app/).

 ## Getting Started Locally